Yasoz/DiffTraj/readme.md

 #### Requirements
-You can install the required packages with the following version:
+You can install the required packages in your python environment by:

       python>=3.7
       torch>=1.7